 2006 recall for particular Treadway tires that were made with substandard belt wire coat stock.
 During use, tires would experience belt separation as a result of a reduction in the tire’s ability to prevent corrosion of the steel belt.

 Sumitomo HTR Z II

 4 complaints from 2009 to 2014 involving numerous tire issues.

 There are several other issues involving Sumitomo tires in general that have been reported to cause tire failure such as unexplained blowouts and tread separation.
 Remember, just because a company does not perform a recall does not mean that there is nothing wrong with a particular version of a Sumitomo tire.
 This is why talking to a defective tire lawyer is very crucial.

 Tires are among many consumer products that are covered by liability laws.
 As a tire maker, Sumitomo has a legal obligation to ensure that all its products are safe and reliable.
-There are a number of scenarios where a tire maker/distributor/retailer can be held liable.
+There are a number of scenarios where a tire maker, distributor, and retailer can be held liable.

 Hiring a Defective Tire Lawyer

 If you’ve been involved in a car accident and suspect that a Sumitomo tire may have caused it, seek the advice of a defective tire lawyer today.
-It’s crucial to consult a lawyer who has the relevant knowledge and experience regarding tire defects and tire recalls.
+It’s crucial to consult a lawyer who has the relevant knowledge and experience regarding tire defects.